Bikz/capsule-memory/README.md

   access.
 - **Metadata encryption**: set `CAPSULE_META_ENCRYPTION_KEY` (32-byte key, UTF-8 or base64) to encrypt `piiFlags` at rest.
 The key is required to read or mutate encrypted flags—store it securely (e.g., in your KMS).
+- **Bring-your-own key**: supply an `X-Capsule-BYOK` header per request to encrypt/decrypt metadata with customer-managed keys.
 - **Structured logs**: keep `CAPSULE_LOG_POLICIES` / `CAPSULE_LOG_RECIPES` to their defaults (`true`) to emit structured JSON events for storage policy and search recipe usage.
 Set either to `false` to silence the corresponding logs.
 - **Policy catalogue**: run `npm run policies` (or `--json`) to inspect the active storage policy stack for auditing.